 Applications for rental or purchase of instructional media materials must be submitted through the Instructional Media Collections and Services to ensure the best price and the inclusion of any service charges.
 Purchased titles usually remain in the Instructional Media collection.
 Some restrictions apply for computer-based media.
 Instructional software may be purchased if it is directly related to a specific course.
+Subscription for online software such as polling tools are eligible.
 Mini-grants may not be used for the purchase of developmental or general-purpose software, such as word processing, graphic, photo, statistical, spreadsheet, or database-management software.
 Hardware and peripherals are not eligible.

 Grants may be used for a variety of small-scale projects that create new curricula, materials, or activities for undergraduate classes.
 Curricular development or research assistant support may be available for courses.
 Materials and activities that enhance instruction, including classroom demonstrations or student projects, may also be eligible for funding.
 Once obtained, instructional materials should remain as departmental property so that other faculty may have access to them.

 Departmental TA Training Programs